APPLYING TO HIGHLY SELECTIVE

 20. TEACHER RECOMMENDATIONS | [ Top ] | [ Contact ]

 Some teachers are too overworked to have time for recommendation letters, or don't know you very well, so they would write things like "Johnny is a good boy.
 He will do fine."
 Give your forms to teachers who know you well and will spend time writing the reports.
 They don't have to be teachers that gave you A's.
 The colleges are looking for insights into your personality, not just your school record.
 You can assist the teachers by giving them all of the forms for all the colleges together so they only have to compose one recommendation for you.
 Do this as early as possible.
 Most colleges want letters from teachers you have had during your senior or junior years.

 Feel free to suggest to the teacher what you want him or her to write about you.
 The colleges prefer to have anecdotes or concrete examples of things that you have done, or get insights into your personality.
 Narratives describing a project that you worked on with the teacher are excellent.

 The highly selective schools do not have space to admit all of the applicants who are qualified, so they often make the decision based on 'personality'.
 The teacher recommendations and your essays serve to give an insight into yourself.
 Use them wisely.

 Some schools require that one recommendation be submitted from someone who is not a teacher, such as a Scout leader, religious advisor, or job supervisor.
 If you are applying to one of these schools, be sure to cultivate such a reference.
 Many schools require recommendations from teachers in specific classes - such as English, social studies or math, while others just want a letter from any teacher.

 The deadlines for interviews vary greatly.
-At MIT, for instance, you must contact local alumni by early December to arrange for an interview, while most other colleges do interviews in January or February.
+Most colleges do interviews in January or February.